Wisdom Teeth Extractions

 What to Expect After the Procedure/Instructions

-Following most surgical procedures there may or may not be pain, depending on your threshold for pain.
-You will be provided with medication for discomfort that is appropriate for you.
+Following most surgical procedures, there may or may not be pain, depending on your personal threshold.
+If you have discomfort, you will be provided with medication that is appropriate for you.
 In most cases, a non-narcotic pain regimen is sufficient.
 If a narcotic was prescribed, follow the directions carefully.
-If you have any questions about these medications in interacting with other medications you are presently taking, please call our office first, your physician and/or pharmacist.
+If you have any questions about these medications interacting with other medications you are presently taking, please call our office first, then your physician and/or pharmacist.

-- DO NOT exercise or do heavy lifting for 3 to 5 days after surgery.
+- DO NOT exercise or do any heavy lifting for 3 to 5 days after surgery

 When Should You Notify the Doctor?

-- If profuse bleeding continues after 3-4 hours of applied pressure.
+- If profuse bleeding continues after 3 to 4 hours of applied pressure

-- If the pain and/or swelling increase after the third day.
+- If the pain and/or swelling increases after the third day